Warrior knife: Design

-In addition to the rear serrations used for trapping an opponents' attacking limb, the knife is noted for having an extremely ergonomic handle for use in both the forward and reverse grip.
+In addition to the rear serrations used for trapping an opponent's attacking limb, the knife is noted for having an extremely ergonomic handle for use in both the forward and reverse grip.
 The handle was designed by making a complex study of the human hand through a COBOL computer program and this design has gone on to influence other fighting knives such as Emerson Knives' CQC-8 model.

 Versions

 The original version was made by Al Mar Knives and had either a polished or blackened blade with either a black or camouflage rubber handle.

+G.Sakai of Seki Japan was the manufacturer of the Al Mar Warrior as well as Spyderco's version.

 Round Eye Knife and Tool made a smaller version known as the "Hobbit Warrior" and a folding version known as the "Pocket Hobbit".

 Spyderco knives makes a version of this knife.